at40493/practice-git/README.md

 	homework.c - Main program, use stdin to input data, and it have add, insert, append and del option, print the output result to stdout. list.h - The <linux/list.h> header v4.18.14.
+	list_private.h - Define the functions and struct for list.h
+	operator.h - Define the function interface and struct. operator.c - Implement the operator functions.

 Usage:

 	cat <input file> | ./<program name> > <output file>